BrendenNoblitt/Wine-Quality-Project/README.md

 # CRISP-DM Stages
 ## Understanding Business Objectives
-In a real world senario, I would be doing this project to figure out what manufacturers and wine-makers could do to increase the quality of their wine, and overall increase sales.
+In a real world scenario, I would be doing this project to figure out what manufacturers and wine-makers could do to increase the quality of their wine, and overall increase sales.
 The two main objectives for this project were to
 1. Find which variables correlate closely to quality of the wine
 2. Create a model that predicts the quality of wine based off of correlated variables